tiagoburiol/PySASF/README.md

 ## Example of usage
 ### 1. Loading the data

-A good begin is to import the object class `BasinData` to instance and store data from a basin sediment sources.
-A instance of `BasinData` should be created and data load from a file.
-Is usual store data files in the 'data' directory one level above.
-The import and the creation of a instance of `BasinData` is showed below.
+A good starting point is to import the `BasinData` object class to store data from a basin's sediment sources.
+An instance of BasinData should be created, and the data should be loaded from a file.
+It is common to store data files in the 'data' directory one level above.
+The import and creation of an instance of `BasinData` are shown below.

 ```python
 from basindata import BasinData
 ```

 ```python
 arvorezinha = BasinData("../data/arvorezinha_database.xlsx")
 ```

-Since the file is load, some information and statistics can be visualizated as in the following examples .
+Once the file is loaded, some information and statistics can be visualized, as shown in the following examples.

 ```python